p4ja/p4ja/README.md

 I'm a Junior Software Engineer with around 1 year of experience working on enterprise platforms and application projects.

 ## 👨‍💻 About Me
-- Experience working with the ServiceNow platform
+- Hands-on experience with the ServiceNow platform (7 months).
 - Trained in Python Full Stack Development
 - Interested in backend and platform development